mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 6. What is the environment variable to set a feature flag?
  - It is ``MM_FEATUREFLAGS_<myflag>``.

-7. Can plugins use feature flags to enable small features aside of the version that is forcing the feature flag?
+7. Can plugins use feature flags to enable small features aside of the version forcing feature flag?
  - Yes.
 You can create feature flags as if they were added for the core product, and they will get included in the plugin through the config.

 8. Does it make sense to use feature flags for A/B testing?
-Is it something we want to do?
-Or do we prefer other approach?
  - This is something we're going to be evaluating using split.io.
 We have already implemented support for this in the server.